LINBIT/windrbd/README.md

 We recommend not to assign drive letters to backing devices, since that easily may confuse the user.

+New with version 0.2: The backing device is shifted by one sector, so that Microsoft Windows does not recognize the underlying block device as NTFS formatted (it would place some restrictions of how to use this backing device, then).
+Backing devices are just RAW devices to Windows from now on.

-Version 0.1 only: The drive letter for the DRBD device (the one you will be working with) is derived from the DRBD minor, where C => minor 0, D => minor 1 and so on.
+Version 0.1 and 0.2 only: The drive letter for the DRBD device (the one you will be working with) is derived from the DRBD minor, where C => minor 0, D => minor 1 and so on.
 So when specifying